Web Hostingclock icon23 Mar 20264 min read

 • Shared resources

-WordPress hosting is optimized specifically for WordPress websites.
-It often includes automatic updates, enhanced security and performance tuning.
+WordPress hosting is optimized for WordPress performance and security.

 Pros: